 The best of the series.
-Slickly produced, well staged action sequences (the attacks on the White House and the X-Mansion, and Magneto’s (Ian McKellen) prison break standout in particular), and a solid story arc for Wolverine (Hugh Jackman), who must learn that the actions he takes in the present and his loyalty to the X-Men are more important than uncovering the secrets of his past.
-This is effectively shown when Wolverine confronts Stryker (Brian Cox) during the attack on the X-Mansion, and his past is separated from him by a wall of ice, like the secrets that lie beneath Alkali Lake.
-Here Wolverine is given the choice of staying to discover these secrets or leaving to help his friends.
+Slickly produced, well-staged action sequences (the attacks on the White House and the X-Mansion, and Magneto’s (Ian McKellen) prison break standout in particular), and a solid story arc for Wolverine (Hugh Jackman), who must learn that the actions he takes in the present and his loyalty to the X-Men are more important than uncovering the secrets of his past.
+This is effectively shown when he confronts Stryker (Brian Cox) during the attack on the X-Mansion, and his past is separated from him by a wall of ice, like the secrets that lie beneath Alkali Lake.
+He is given the choice of staying to discover these secrets or leaving to help his friends.
 He chooses the latter.

 WOLVERINE: “Go, I’ll be fine.”

 This scene is later mirrored during Stryker and Wolverine’s confrontations at Alkali Lake.
 Twice Wolverine is given the chance to follow Stryker instead of his friends.
 At first, he does abandon them to pursue answers, but returns to help them when the dam bursts.

 STRYKER: “Come with me, and I’ll tell you everything you want to know.
 You can’t help your friends.
 They’re as good as dead.”